SabeyPlus/SecurityTraining/index.md

 - **Be Skeptical of Requests for Personal Information**: Legitimate QR codes typically do not request sensitive information.
 If prompted, verify the source before proceeding. :contentReference[oaicite:15]{index=15}

-## Training Exercise: Simulating a QR Phishing Attack

-To reinforce the importance of vigilance, we recommend participating in a controlled simulation of a QR phishing attack.
-This exercise will demonstrate how easily one can be deceived and emphasize the need for caution.

-**Simulation Steps**:

-1. **Create a Fake QR Code**: Generate a QR code that directs users to a mock phishing site designed for educational purposes.

-2. **Distribute the QR Code**: Place the QR code in common areas or send it via email, simulating how attackers might distribute malicious codes.

-3. **Monitor Interactions**: Track how many participants scan the code and interact with the phishing site.

-4. **Debrief**: Discuss the exercise's outcomes, highlighting the ease of falling victim to such attacks and reinforcing preventive measures.

-*Note: Ensure that all simulations are conducted ethically, with participants' consent, and that no actual personal data is collected or compromised during the exercise.*

 ## Conclusion